-During the Day Calming Habits
+Day-Long Calming Habits

-17. Having all sorts of pick me ups in the office.
+17. Pick me ups in the office.

 I always have red lipstick because seeing red puts you in a better mood.
 My favorite perfumes are in my office because, the same thing with smelling something beautiful.
 I have lotion for my face so it doesn’t get too dry.
 I have dry shampoo and hair oil so my hair will look ok.
 Hand sanitizer is always on hand because, well, that’s just good sense.

 This little tip I got from Whitney Cummings: I keep a folder on my phone of happy photos.
 They could be screenshots of texts with friends that make me smile or cute photos.
 But when I’m stressed or lonely or overwhelmed, I have a little respite in the world.